philsturgeon/phil.tech/_posts/2010-03-31-why-you-should-try-netbeans-6-8.markdown

 ### Subversion, Mercurial and Git

 Out of the box NetBeans has support for two of the most popular VCS systems in use.
 And CVS...
-This allows you to create new projects from repositorys, make commits, view changes and revert based on history.
+This allows you to create new projects from repositories, make commits, view changes and revert based on history.
 This was especially handy for me as [CodeIgniter 2.0](http://bitbucket.org/ellislab/codeigniter/) is now on Mercurial so not having to worry about finding a new client was a great help.
 I can of course use the command line, but if I don't have to bother that's more potential time at the pub.

 I was initially disappointed that it lacked support for Git but found that the plugin [nbgit](http://nbgit.org/) would add support to the same ![netbeans git push](/application/uploads/default/assets/cache/3_403_229_90.png)standard as the others.
 This strangely does not offer push support, but that can be added in with a "Custom action" on the Team > Git > Custom action > New... tree.
 Simply place a path to your git binary and pass "push" or push "origin master" as your arguments.
 Of course this doesn't replace the power of working with Git through the command line but it can be good for quick cheeky commits.